How to play on Rebirth Island in Warzone and get to the new map

-If you're wondering how to play on Rebirth Island and get to the new map in Warzone then don't worry, you're not going crazy: it is a little un-obvious to find at first glance.
-But it's also easy to sort out when you know where to go.
+If you're wondering how to play on Rebirth Island and get to the new map in Warzone then don't worry, not obvious and involves the Resurgence Trios option in the menu.
+So it's also easy to sort out when you know where to go.
 Rebirth Island is a new map, and a tiny one at that.
 It's also part of a seasonal event so it's not clear how long it might be around, so with that in mind let's explain how to get there while you still can.

 Hopefully you're not having issues with either the Cold War error code zed 398 swift clover or the Warzone dev error 5476 code but if you are, we can help you there as well.